 Apply via UCAS if you are a UK/EU residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

 Apply directly to the University if you live outside the UK/EU.

-The dynamic nature of the course allows graduates to have excellent opportunities throughout a range of advertising, design and creative careers.
+The dynamic nature of the Advertising Design course allows graduates to have excellent opportunities throughout a range of advertising, design and creative careers.
 Graduates can also progress to postgraduate study.

-Recent graduates of the Advertising Design course have gone into:
+Recent graduates of the Advertising Design course have gone into roles such as:

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.

 Our Careers service has dedicated teams: A central work experience team to help you find relevant placements; an employability development team which includes an employability programme called Grad Edge; and an Enterprise team focused on new business ideas and entrepreneurship.